kjartanandersen/DATA_Project/README.md

 ### Evaluating the Model

-After training the model, you can evaluate its performance and generate plots using the scripts available in the [`Plots-and-figures`](https://github.com/kjartanandersen/DATA_Project/tree/main/Plots-and-figures) directory.
+After training the model, its performance via plots was done using the scripts available in the [`Plots-and-figures`](https://github.com/kjartanandersen/DATA_Project/tree/main/Plots-and-figures) directory.

 **Generate Training and Test Error Plots:**